The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Still, the damage has been done in many ways, as gas prices remain far higher than a year ago.
-AAA found that many drivers have made significant lifestyle changes to cope with higher gas costs, including driving less, combining errands and reducing shopping or dining out.
+Some drivers make lifestyle changes to cope with higher gas costs, including driving less, combining errands and reducing shopping or dining out.
 Here are some additional ways to save money on the cost of gas.

 To save fuel and spend less at the pump, consider making a few adjustments to your normal drive.